 A building with a front and back

-The Woodland Crematorium is discreetly located on the side of the open landscape.
-The three chapels Faith, Hope and the Holy Cross are located on the front side facing the landscape.
-The old disused crematorium and practical areas are located at the back.
+The Woodland Crematorium is discreetly situated at the edge of the open landscape.
+The three chapels face the open grounds, while the former crematorium and service areas are located at the rear

 Soft modernism

-The style of the building is a soft modernism typical of Gunnar Asplund in the 1930s.
-The interior of the three chapels is designed by Asplund and made of various materials such as stone, ceramics, wood, glass, and metal.
+The building exemplifies the soft modernism characteristic of Gunnar Asplund in the 1930s.
+He designed the interiors of the three chapels using diverse materials, including stone, ceramics, wood, glass, and metal.

 The Monument Hall

-The large open Monument Hall in front of The Chapel of the Holy Cross is a gathering place but also an extra space for very large ceremonies.
-The glass wall facing The Monument Hall can be opened by lowering it into the floor.
+The spacious Monument Hall, located in front of the Chapel of the Holy Cross, serves as a gathering area and provides additional space for large ceremonies.
+A glass wall facing the hall can be lowered into the floor to open the space.